musfy/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * Directory: 0x01-variables_if_else_while
     * File: 8-print_base16.c

-## 9-Patience, persistence and perspiration make an unbeatable combination for success
+## 9. Patience, persistence and perspiration make an unbeatable combination for success

 Write a program that prints all possible combinations of single-digit numbers.